twinfield10/Rebirtha-Model/README.md

   Let's use an example of the Toronto Blue Jays here.
 This year, the rotation of starting pitchers is projected to produce 9.6 WAR.
 Most teams carry a rotation of 5 pitchers that will start games throughout a season.
-However, I want to incorperate all of the data at my hands and use % of starting innings pitched by each starting pitcher instead of just using a value of 5 to determine shares of starter innings pitched over the course of the season.
+However, I want to incorporate all of the data at my hands and use % of starting innings pitched by each starting pitcher instead of just using a value of 5 to determine shares of starter innings pitched over the course of the season.
 Below is a table showing WAR values for each player and how much they are expected to contribute in a starter role:

   | Player                | % as SP | SP WAR | Calculation | 162 WAR |